Almeida-a/ic-encoders-eval/README.md

 Bear in mind that having a big dicom dataset can yield a long script execution time.

 Two files `procedure_results.{json,csv}` are generated containing raw data with the benchmark results.

-## TODOs
- * Make the `visualize_data.py` charts generation module easier to use - either by clearly defining running configurations (yaml?), or by executing all possible charts at once.
- * Add bodypart as a filter to to charts generation
- * Add ">n" as a filter to the image depth (number of frames) in `visualize_data.py`

 ## Feedback
 If you find a bug or want to send feedback, please feel free to open an issue or pull request!